kshitijng/CS-451-Project/README.md

-# Predicting cases next week and end of pandemic
+# Predicting Covid-19 cases next week and at the end of pandemic

 ### Initial setup